mphipps2/final_jzcapa/README.md

 JCaPA
      Analysis
           include
           src
           userFunctions
      MC (to be implemented)
-     2018_Utils (to be added)
+     2018_Utils (empty for the moment)

 The project is cmake based, so you need a reasonably new cmake version ( version > 2.8 )
 The standalone Analysis part requires only a root installation (https://root.cern.ch)
 The MC part will be conditional since it requires additional software as Geant4 and all its dependencies
 The corresponding README part will be written once MC will be included.
 The 2018_Utils folder will be meant to contain useful files for 2018 test beam analysis (e.g. Summary of various scans etc)

 #### CMake and installation ####
 To install the software using cmake will be trivial.